 A BSCB member for several decades, Myra has become an active member since her retirement.
 She is the articles editor for BayLines Express.
 She serves on the BSCB Communication, Advocacy, and Transportation committees and on the ACB Transportation Committee.

 Myra was an elected town meeting member in Amherst for eleven years before being elected to the School Committee, which she chaired for five years in the 1990s.
-She now chairs Amherst’s Disability Access Advisory Committee and is a member of the Pioneer Valley Transit Authority Paratransit Riders Council.
+She now chairs the Amherst Commission for Persons with Disabilities, and is a member of the Pioneer Valley Transit Authority Paratransit Riders Council.

 Married with three adult children (two legally blind), Myra is a violinist in the Pioneer Valley Symphony and a violist in a string quartet.
 She has always memorized her music.